Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Reshaped IPW Estimator With Known Assignment Mechanisms

-In the main text we maintain a simplified restriction on $\{\rho_{ij}\}_{ij}$ leaving a more general one to Appendix \ref{app:proofs}.
+In the standard design-based framework where potential outcomes are assumed fixed, it reduces to the $\rho$-mixing coefficient between $\W_i$ and $\W_j$.
+In the main text, we maintain a simplified restriction on $\{\rho_{ij}\}_{ij}$ leaving a more general one to Appendix \ref{app:proofs}.
 The assumption is stated as follows: \begin{assumption} There exists $q \in (0, 1]$ such that as $n$ approaches infinity the following holds:

-\end{assumption} Since by construction $\frac{1}{n}\le (1/n^2)\sum_{i,j=1}^{n}\rho_{ij}\le 1$, $q$ measures the strength of correlation.
-When $\W_i$ are independent across units, \eqref{eq:weak_dependence} holds with $q = 1$.
-More generally, when $\{\W_i\}_{i=1}^n$ have a network dependency with $\rho_{ij} = 0$ if there is no edge between $i$ and $j$, \eqref{eq:weak_dependence} is satisfied if the number of edges is $O(n^{2(1 - q)})$.
+\end{assumption} By definition $\frac{1}{n}\le (1/n^2)\sum_{i,j=1}^{n}\rho_{ij}\le 1$ with lower bound being attained if the observations are independent, and the upper bound being attained if they are perfectly dependent.
+As a result, one can view $q$ as measuring the strength of the correlation.
+When $(\Y_i(1), \Y_i(0), \W_i)$ are independent across units, \eqref{eq:weak_dependence} holds with $q = 1$.
+More generally, when $\{(\Y_i(1), \Y_i(0), \W_i): i\in [n]\}$ have a network dependency with $\rho_{ij} = 0$ if there is no edge between $i$ and $j$, \eqref{eq:weak_dependence} is satisfied if the number of edges is $O(n^{2(1 - q)})$.
 Note that it imposes no constraint on the maximum degree of the dependency graph.
 Even if the network is fully connected, it can still hold if the pairwise dependence is weak, e.g., sampling without replacement; see Appendix \ref{subapp:design_based_dependent}.
-On the other hand, \eqref{eq:weak_dependence} excludes the case where different units are perfectly correlated or equi-correlated with a positive maximal correlation that is bounded away from $0$.
+On the other hand, \eqref{eq:weak_dependence} excludes the case where all units are perfectly correlated or equicorrelated with a positive maximal correlation that is bounded away from $0$.

+We also impose minimal overlap restrictions on each $\bfpi_i$: \begin{assumption} There exists a universal constant $c > 0$ and a non-stochastic subset $\S^{*}\subset \{0, 1\}^{T}$ with at least two elements and at least one element not in $\{\zero_{T}, \one_{T}\}$, such that